Gasol guides Raptors to No. 2 seed in East

 Marc Gasol capped a key third-quarter run with a 3-pointer in his first game against his longtime employer and the Toronto Raptors clinched the No. 2 seed in the Eastern Conference with a 108-99 victory over the Memphis Grizzlies on Sunday near Orlando.

 Gasol was dealt from Memphis to Toronto last February and was a member of the Raptors’ championship team in 2019.
-He contributed 10 points and six rebounds in 22 minutes to lift the Raptors to a sixth win in seven games since the restart.
+He contributed 10 points and six rebounds in 22 minutes to lift the Raptors to a fourth win in five games since the restart.

 The 35-year-old Spaniard left the Grizzlies as their all-time leader in rebounds (5,942) and blocks (1,135), and second to Mike Conley in points (11,684) in 10 1/2 seasons.